ruby2js/ruby2js/packages/esbuild-plugin/README.md

 yarn add -D @ruby2js/esbuild-plugin
 ```

+You will also need Ruby installed and the Ruby2JS gem present in your project's Gemfile.

 ## Documentation

 esbuild doesn't have a configuration format per se, so you'll need to create a JavaScript file which uses esbuild's Build API if you don't have one already.